-....The latter point also speaks to the rating I provided about the president's support and advocacy of shared governance at the sub-unit level.
-Understandably, our president trusts what is communicated by leadership of these units and expects that when issues arise, these leaders will resolve them.
+....The latter point also speaks to the rating I provided about her support and advocacy of shared governance at the sub-unit level.
+Understandably, she trusts what is communicated by leadership of these units and expects that when issues arise, these leaders will resolve them.
 However, if this conflicts with what is continuously reported by faculty, other measures must be taken to ensure that issues are resolved and that the faculty feels heard and supported.